 Twin Peaks: The Return (David Lynch, US, 2017)

 Parasite made a bigger splash with American audiences, but this Korean class-war thriller, while certainly more hushed, may be more incendiary below the surface.
 Starting from a baseline of suspicion and jealousy, what emerges is a portrait of a system that can swallow things up and leave hardly a trace.
 It’s not hard to decode the broad strokes of Burning.
 It’s there in the title: simply watch what gets burned and what doesn’t.
-But broad strokes don’t do justice to a murder story that so carefully plays with the very definition of the term.
+But broad strokes don’t do justice to a “murder story” that so carefully plays with the very definition of the word.
 The film noir of the decade.